zwadhams/AutoVulnDiscovery/Assignment2/README.md

 You can run the fuzzer with:
 ```
-python3 fuzzer.py
+python3 fuzzer2.py
 ```

 This fuzzer is generating random email addresses and sending them to the server.<br/><br />

 It saves a set of inputs (messages to be sent to the server) to a List.<br/>
 Then it creates 10 servers threads. <br />
 Each server has a log file whose name ends with the port number used by the server.
 Note: I got a warning from github that these log files are larger than the recommended size for a repo.
 (One of them is 87 MB long).
-Is something that needs stream lining.<br/>
+Is something that needs stream lining.
+I added the log file to the .gitignore so they won't be commited.<br/>
 Multiprocessing is implemented as something called a Pool where we specify the number of client threads that we want.
 We are creating a different thread for each send request.
 Right now we have ten clients and are sending a hundred requests.
 But we can do as many as we want. <br />